-Waterfalls of Coastal California (Big Sur and the Bay Area)
+Coastal California Waterfalls (Big Sur and the Bay Area)

 Click here for the full World of Waterfalls map

-This page is devoted to the waterfalls of Coastal California and the Bay Area.
-I've once heard that this stretch of coastline along the state's Central Coast is the most dramatic place to see where the ocean meets the sky.
-And after making several visits to the area, Julie and I would certainly agree.
+This page is devoted to the Coastal California Waterfalls, especially around Big Sur and the Bay Area.
+I've heard this part of the state is the most dramatic place to see where the ocean meets the sky, and after making several visits to the area, Julie and I would certainly agree.
 In addition to the coastal views and beaches mostly linked by the scenic Highway 1, we've also managed to visit some waterfalls amidst these dramatic landscapes.
 In fact, this area captivated us to such an extent that we even considered getting married on the Big Sur Coast, which sat at the heart of this incredible landscape.

 For the purposes of this section, we're dividing up this long stretch of real-estate into three parts - The Bay Area

 , Big Sur

 The Bay Area encompasses the San Francisco Bay and the surrounding Nature both within and just outside the urban sprawl of the cities of San Francisco, San Jose, and Oakland.
 This includes the Point Reyes National Seashore, the Big Basin Redwoods State Park, and the Mt Tamalpais Watershed among others.
 In a nutshell, I guess you could call these the Silicon Valley Waterfalls since most of the high tech companies between San Francisco and San Jose are well within a day trip from most of the waterfalls in this region that we were able to visit.
 That said, we had to work for most of the waterfalls in this region such as Alamere Falls

 so day excursions would literally take the entire day.